The most recent legislation concerning private parking in England and Wales is contained in Schedule 4 of the Protection of Freedoms Act 2012 (POFA).

-If an appeal is rejected by us, then only at that point can you contact Parking On Private Land Appeals (POPLA) the independent appeals process.
+If an appeal is rejected by us, then only at that point can you contact The Independent Appeals Service.

 Remember this is NOT available to you until we have adjudicated on the appeal ourselves.

-Please read the instructions very carefully before submitting an appeal to POPLA.
+Please read the instructions on the website very carefully before submitting your appeal to The Independent Appeals Service.
 They explain in detail the reasons you can use to challenge a parking charge notice which are:

 - The vehicle was not improperly parked e.g. the car was not parked where stated

 - The parking charge (ticket) exceed the relevant amount e.g. it is more than the amount stated in signs around the car park